10 Robin Symbolism, Myths & Meaning: A Totem, Spirit & Power Animal

 Robin Encounters / Robin Omens

-When you encounter a robin in your life, it’s asking you to look around you.
+When you encounter a Robin in your life, it is asking you to look around you.
 There might be something here that you need, or something that could help you get what you need.
 And what you need may be anything, from peace of mind to a way to move up to life.

 X